 Our Anti-Trafficking Program gives survivors the chance to speak to a compassionate, expert case manager like Ileana Taylor who dedicates her time to helping trafficking survivors obtain vital resources and find hope and safety.

 Helping over 180 clients and counseling more than 1, 000 other individuals affected by trafficking last year, Safe Horizon’s Anti-Trafficking Program (ATP) is spearheading the charge against human trafficking in and around New York City.

-At ATP, we give survivors the chance to speak to one of our compassionate, expert case managers.
+At ATP, we give survivors the chance to speak to a compassionate, expert case manager.
 Each case manager personally guides their client in obtaining critical resources to get back on their feet.
 Ileana Taylor is one of these inspirational ATP staff members and has been advocating for trafficking survivors as a case manager since 1999.

 Ileana’s Role as a Case Manager